danny2p/pantheon-wp-ap/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.8.1.2 =
+- Fixed: Checkboxes were shifting when the limit choices rule was triggered.
+- Fixed: "Ask for a review" admin notice links improperly opened new tab.
+- Fixed: There was a fatal error when settings were incorrectly reset by a 3rd-party plugin.

 = 1.8.1.1 =
 - Added: Modern Form Styles - easily control the appearance of form fields, labels, and buttons without writing code, right inside the Block Editor.